 Once more, we have the re-invention of a traditional word attributed to a process, or term, of something other than what it is.
 I've seen this occur with the word Cologne, a city in Germany that has deep historical roots in creating a light and refreshing citrus and herb spritz.
 The term cologne is now being used to define a fragrance for men of a solid fragrance, instead of using the generic word perfume, that appears to have taken on a feminine connotation.

-The challenge with ascribing new of different meaning to words is that then the true origin, historical context and, in these two cases, actual definition of a craft is diminished and under valued.
+The challenge with ascribing new and/or different meanings to words, is that the true origin and historical context of the actual definition diminished and under valued.

-This occurs within the corporate fragrance industry, as illustrated with this new attribution of the term enfleurage, but also in the indie maker community.
+This occurs within the corporate fragrance industry, as illustrated with the attribution of the term enfleurage at the Pitti conference, but also in the indie maker community.
 At the root of this conjuring trick, like the shell game on the streets of New York City, this sleight of hand ripples out and undermines cultural legacies.

 On the other end of the spectrum are the artisan makers who are not primarily motivated by greed, but sometimes possess a bit of ignorance and/or lack of education where they then ascribe a historical word to fit their needs.
 Like with the word cologne, as mentioned above, you can read more of my rant regarding the misuse of perfume words here.

 Whether with a conglomerate, a perfume organization or an indie maker we observe a deficit of respect.
 Perhaps its due to our modern times, with so much greed running the world.
 Certainly our political leaders are not good role models.
 Gee, have you seen the documentary Planet of the Humans, produced by Michael Moore?
-That was eye opening and although enlightening, very depressing.
-Another film, causing a shift in awareness is Monopoly, which I will not link just in case the "sen sir", the big Orwellian eye, is watching.
-Does it bother you that the 1st amendment is no longer being adhered to?
+That was eye opening, and although enlightening, very depressing.

 Related to the long tail of honoring words and their original definitions is supporting small, indie and handmade as a form of respect, preservation and spiritual path—a small act that does great good.
-As the world continues to shift, with more chaos and MAN dates, we gain more perspective on the critical need for each of us to become more fluid and aware.
+As the world continues to shift, we gain more perspective on the critical need for each of us to become more fluid and aware.

 If you’ve been following my work as an artist, whether visual or aromatic, than this may be repetitive.
 I bring it up again as a crucial reminder to our evolution.
 By focusing our attention on the arts, beauty, indie makers, those who work with nature and their hands, we contribute to the entire fabric of life.
 It is one of those very small acts that has great value, and undulates out, diminishing the power of the corporations and their ferocious need for greed.